MonserratVH/A-Simulation-Optimization-Decision-Framework-for-Composite-Tunnel-Support-Design/README.md

+#A Simulation–Optimization–Decision Framework for Composite Tunnel Support Design Using FEM, Particle Swarm Optimization, and Multi-Criteria Decision-Making

 ## Composite Tunnel-Support Optimization with PLAXIS 2D and PSO

 Research software for the numerical analysis and optimization of composite tunnel-support systems formed by shotcrete and steel sets.
 The project integrates PLAXIS 2D remote scripting, staged finite-element analysis, Particle Swarm Optimization (PSO), structural capacity verification, and result visualization in a reproducible computational workflow.